manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/remove-pdb/remove-pdb.md

 	 ![Search PDB2](./images/unplug-pdb-04-search-pdb2.png " ")

-    This window support single select, which means you can select only one target PDB.
+    This window supports single select, which means you can select only one target PDB.
     For this task, select *PDB2* and click **Select** to proceed.
 The window goes back to the Select PDB page.

 1. Verify that the **Pluggable Database** field displays the PDB name you selected.